 The platinum alloy used in jewellery generally contains 95% pure platinum and 5% other metals (for example the platinum group metals iridium or ruthenium, or other metals like cobalt or copper).
 More cost-effective platinum-containing alloys have also been developed (for example those containing 60% platinum), however these are less common and have fewer of the benefits associated with the 95% platinum alloys.

 White gold also comes in various purities, for example 9ct (which contains 37.5% pure gold), 14ct (which contains 58.5% pure gold) and 18ct (which contains 75% pure gold).
 The remaining metal may include zinc, silver, palladium, platinum or nickel.
-Because nickel can trigger allergic reactions, it is rarely used in white gold jewellery in Australia as it can trigger allergic reactions.
+Because nickel can trigger allergic reactions, it is rarely used in white gold jewellery in Australia (or used at very low, “nickel-safe” levels).
 Read more about the difference between 9ct and 18ct white gold.

 I've had reactions to white gold jewellery.
 Is platinum hypoallergenic?

 Pure platinum and pure gold are inert and biocompatible, which means that they aren’t affected by oxygen, acids or chemicals.
 The platinum alloys used to make jewellery are generally 95% platinum, making them hypoallergenic and a great choice for people with sensitive skin.

 People who have experienced allergic reactions to white gold are likely to have been wearing an alloy that contains nickel, a common trigger for contact dermatitis.
-White gold jewellery made in Australia generally doesn’t contain nickel and should be safe to wear for those with allergies.
+White gold jewellery made in Australia is generally safe to wear for those with nickel allergies.

 What about silver?

 If you’re looking for a piece of jewellery in a white metal, you may wonder how silver matches up.
 Sterling silver is very cost effective compared to platinum and white gold.
 However there are a few downfalls:

 - It can tarnish or turn black over time

 - It’s very soft and can show dents and sign of wear much more quickly than both platinum and white gold

 - As it’s a soft metal, claws don’t hold gemstones anywhere near as securely as they would in white gold or platinum